ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 ## Send Streamed Data to BigQuery

 Now, let's send the data that we're streaming to BigQuery.
 To do that, we first need to create a data set in BigQuery.
 In BigQuery, a data set is the equivalent of a database in other systems.
-So, type <span style="color: white; background-color: black;">big query</span> and click on *BigQuery*:
+So, go to Google Cloud, type <span style="color: white; background-color: black;">big query</span> and click on *BigQuery*:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-1.png" alt="linearly separable data">